 The Young Canadians Roundtable on Health (YCRH) was created in 2013 in response to the interest generated by the report Reaching for the Top: A Report by the Advisor on Healthy Children & Youth.

 Working collaboratively with industry, government, research, health practitioners and families, the Young Canadians Roundtable on Health’s objectives are:

-- To be Canada’s strong youth voice in all issues relating to child and youth health
+To be Canada’s strong youth voice in issues relating to child and youth health

-- To develop new relationships with individuals and organizations involved in youth health issues
+To develop new relationships with people and organizations involved in youth health issues

 YCRH members represent youth between the ages of 15-30 from across Canada in wide-ranging issues related to the health and well-being of young people.
 The YCRH seeks to include the perspectives of all races, ethnic origins, religions, gender identities, sexual orientations, socioeconomic statuses and abilities.
 The maximum age allowed to apply and/or act as a member of the YCRH is 30.

 The Annual General Meeting is the marquee event for the YCRH.
 Youth attend informative presentations and engage in constructive discussion around youth health.
 This forum also provides the opportunity for committees to gather face-to-face in order to set priorities and move initiatives forward.
 This YCRH AGM is scheduled to coincide with The Sandbox Project’s annual conference.